Trusted WordPress tutorials, when you need them most.

 Do you want to make a separate RSS feed for each category in WordPress?

 Categories allow you to easily sort your content into major sections.
-Adding category RSS feeds can help users subscribe to specific areas of your website that interest them.
+Adding category RSS feeds can help users subscribe to specific areas of your website that interest them and boost SEO.

 In this article, we will show you how to easily make a separate RSS feed for each category in WordPress.
 We will also talk about how you can use these feeds effectively to grow your website.